 If you become addicted to fentanyl – addiction is commonplace in the event of habitual opioid use – compulsive drug use and drug-seeking becomes the driving force in your life.
 At the same time, fentanyl side effects include a battery of adverse physical and mental symptoms.

 When you become dependent on fentanyl, your brain becomes reliant on the input of opioids and stops making enough neurotransmitters.
 Neurotransmitters are chemical messengers relaying signals between neurons in the brain.
-Removing fentanyl from the equation leads to the onset of opioid withdrawal.
+Removing fentanyl from the equation leads to the onset of fentanyl withdrawal.
 The unpleasant withdrawal symptoms that manifest are an expression of your brain trying to restore balance (homeostasis).

 Fentanyl withdrawal is characterized by debilitating flu-like symptoms coupled with intense psychological cravings and other symptoms, both physical and emotional.